 CER Annual Updates

-Many manufacturers assume that the Clinical Evaluation is done only once.
+Many manufacturers assume that the medical device clinical evaluation is done only once.
 Still, the reality is that the activities of Post Market Surveillance, Post Market Clinical Follow Up if applicable, Periodic Safety Update Report and Vigilance need to be continuously updated in CER.
 Any noticeable changes against the previous data should be recorded, and Clinical Evaluation Report should be updated accordingly.

 During the post-market phase, in order to update their CER, the manufacturer should actively collect information from post-market experiences with their devices.
 Based on a PMS plan, the manufacturer should establish a comprehensive PMS system under its QMS.